 Orchid scale is an annoying problem at best and a plant killer at worst.
-It can also be difficult to get rid of these pesky bugs once they infest a collection.
-There are not many pests that can severely damage an orchid collection, but along with mealybugs and aphids, the scale is one of orchids’ most pernicious.
+It can also be difficult to get rid of these pesky bugs once they infest a plant.
+There are not many pests that can severely damage an orchid collection, but along with mealybugs and aphids, scale is one of orchids’ most destructive.

 How Scale Got On Your Orchid

 The most common way of acquiring scale is purchasing an infested plant.
 Scale is easily transmitted to clean plants when plants are crowded, and crawlers move from plant to plant.
 Colonization by windblown crawlers may occur when plants are outdoors, but this can also happen indoors and in greenhouses when crawlers float on currents from circulation and heater fans.
 This can produce pockets of infestation where air currents are weakest when crawlers settle on plants.
 If you suspect scale, immediately isolate the infected plant(s).

 Scale management is usually a protracted and serious effort, and never fun.
 Scales have short life cycles but may cycle many times a year.
 Typically, a month or more is required for completion of a scale generation, but a mere two to three weeks is possible in favorable conditions.
 The overlapping generations create the biggest scale-management problem.

 The non-insecticidal treatments may not be highly effective for eliminating scale—they should be viewed as controls, not eradicators.
 Also, many chemicals for home use are toxic to humans, pets, and plants even in diluted forms.

 We always recommend trying the following methods first before buying a powerful pesticide.
 Light infestations restricted to one or a few plants can be treated with household products rather than concentrated insecticides.